bsurmanski/cameras-to-the-wind/index.md

 # FAQ
 ## I took a picture, what now?
-Send us an email with the camera name (written on on tag).
-When (and *if*) we get the camera back we'll post the pictures onto the site and let you know.
+Send us an email with the camera name (written on the tag).
+When (and *if*) we get the camera back we'll post the pictures onto the site and email you back.

 ## Will the pictures be shared publicly?
 No. The pictures will only be shared with those who participated with a given